CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

    Figure 10: Output variable in Node Panel

-*Step 9*: Enter the rosenbrock function in the node script (set to 'post' mode) in python format, as shown in Figure 11.
+*Step 9*: Enter the Rosenbrock function in the node script (set to 'post' mode) in python format, as shown in Figure 11.

 .. figure:: ../figs/node_script.png